All Episodes

 Oh, people don't want to hear that.

-Talk about bipartisanship, talk about compromise, talk about working and crossing the aisle and all that.
+Talk about working and crossing the aisle and all that.

 That's what people want.

-And I've always been confused by it, because we're told that any time a Republican gets aggressive, any time a Republican starts attacking or trying to define his opponent, the independents get scared to death and they're gonna run right back to the arms of the Democrat candidate.
+And I've always been confused by it because we're told that anytime a Republican gets aggressive, anytime a Republican starts attacking or trying to define his opponent, the independents get scared to death and they're going to run right back to the arms of the Democrat candidate.

 Except the problem I've always had is that Democrats are the meanest, most extreme, insufferable.